kupehtci/DOCUMENTATION/MACHINE LEARNING/KR - Ontologies.md

 Are useful for:

 * re-usability
-	* Use of standars
+	* Use of standards
-	* COnfigurable ontologies and libraries of ontologies
+	* Configurable ontologies and libraries of ontologies
 * reliability
 	* Formal ontologies enable the use of consistency checking resulting in more reliable systems
 * In toy domains, representation is not important but in complex ones, a more flexible representation is needed